Legal Alignment for Safe and Ethical AI: Why pursue legal alignment?

 \textbf{Legal rules can adapt and change over time.} Laws can be amended, repealed, or reinterpreted in response to changes in social, economic, or technological conditions \citep{holmes1897path, lessig1993fidelity}.
 Deliberative lawmaking processes and debates over the real-world effects of enacted laws provide ongoing social input into the legal system \citep{habermas1996between}.
 These features of lawmaking empower the public to steer the content and operation of law, enabling it to respond to new societal challenges.
 Law can also operate on its own structure by changing its ``secondary rules'' or ``rules of the game'' \citep{hart2012concept, scalia2012reading}.
 For example, new laws can alter the rules of evidence used at trial or clarify the rulemaking authority of different institutions.
 The upshot of law's dynamic content and flexible interpretive methods with respect to AI alignment is that the target of legal alignment---legal rules and principles---is updated ``automatically'' through \textit{existing} processes for enacting, amending, and repealing laws \citep{okeefe2025law}, as well as through accepted methods of legal interpretation \citep{caputo2025alignment, he2025statutory}.
 As AI systems advance and diffuse in a growing diversity of scenarios, the responsiveness of law and legal methods could, notwithstanding the rapid pace of change in AI technology, play an increasingly central role in alignment \citep{gabriel2025matter}.
+Nevertheless, the development of AI technologies that differ markedly from those currently in deployment will compel us to once again contend with law's enduring ``pacing problem'' \citep{marchant2011growing} according to which legal responses are often reactive in nature and, thus, ineffective \citep{collingridgesocial}.
+(See also {\Cref{sec:future}}.)
+[4] A further challenge involves ensuring that, as a technical matter, AI systems can effectively incorporate frequent and potentially substantial changes to the content of law.
+Both the legal resources used to improve legal alignment (see \Cref{sec:technical}) as well as the evaluation suites to test legal alignment (see \Cref{sec:eval}) will need to be regularly updated to reflect changes in the underlying law.